There are affiliate links in here.

 On my first few international trips, Germany, New Zealand, and Ecuador, I brought along a giant suitcase that I probably could have fit in myself full of way too much stuff that I never used.
 It wasn’t so terrible on those trips because I didn’t really have to carry the suitcase around myself.

 Once I would need to start carrying everything myself though, I knew I wanted to travel lighter and with a small backpack and I became a carry-on traveler.
-I try not to talk about it too much because it feels braggy, but I think when I do mention it, I end up explaining why, so why not explain it all here?
+While I love the backpack I have, they don’t make it anymore.
+I think to make it work and not hate it, you’ve got to find the best backpack for carry-on travel.

 I’m not strong